 Asynchronous Replication.
 Near real-time disk-level replication strategies decouple the primary disk array from the commit transaction of changes to the secondary storage array environment.
 Asynchronous replication can be supported over WAN connections, since the slow transmission times are isolated from primary DBMS server performance.
 Disk block changes can be stored and data transfers delayed to off-peak periods if WAN bandwidth limitations dictate, supporting periodic updates of the secondary disk storage volumes to meet operational requirements.
-Figure 4-31 presents the different ways to move spatial data using asynchronous disk-level replication.

-Figure 4-31 Ways to Move Spatial Data (Disk-level Replication - Asynchronous)
+Figure 3-29 Ways to Move Spatial Data

-4.9.11 New Ways to Access Spatial Data

-ESRI is supporting a new disconnected editing solution with the future ArcSDE 8.3+ release expected this fall.
-The primary objective of this solution will support a registered geodatabase version extract to a personal geodatabase for disconnected editing purposes.
-The version adds/deletes will be collected by the disconnected editor, and on reconnecting to the network, can be uploaded to the central ArcSDE database as a version update.
+3.8.9 New Ways to Access Spatial Data The ArcGIS 8.3 release supports a disconnected editing solution.
+This solution supports a registered geodatabase version extract to a personal geodatabase or separate database instance for disconnected editing purposes.
+The version adds/deletes will be collected by the disconnected editor, and on reconnecting to the parent server, can be uploaded to the central ArcSDE database as a version update.